tqsintegration/Advanced-Analytics-Engine-for-AF/README.md

 * **Chart/Grid View** displays a plot or data grid depending on the option chosen on the "Choose Plot or Data Grid" button.

-* **Ok; Checkin Button** takes the code written in the code editor and checks in the language, change date, publisher, and code into code
+* **Ok; Checkin Button** takes the code written in the code editor and checks in the language, change date, publisher, and code.

 * **Cancel Button**  cancels any operations and closes the graphical user interface.

 * **About Button**  redirects the user to the software's about section.